 Dry Fermentation, 20-30 Hour Fermentation, Raised Bed & Patio Drying

-Long nights and dark days have us reaching for something to keep the cold at bay.
-A sweet and toasty blend of two fresh crop coffees from Peru, Winter Solstice gives us a reason to get out of bed and embrace the quiet, sparkling beauty of winter in the Driftless.
+Long nights and short days have us reaching for something to keep the cold at bay.
+A sweet and toasty blend of two fresh crop coffees from Peru and Colombia, Winter Solstice gives us a reason to get out of bed and embrace the quiet, sparkling beauty of winter in the Driftless.
 While we're roasting a seasonal blend this good, there's no reason to hibernate.

 You might also like